bostrum/netmon-lite/README.md

 # netmon-lite
-Minimalistic version of netmon that sends email alerts on new devices in the ARP table.
+Minimalistic version of netmon that sends email alerts on new network devices in the ARP table.
 Simple way of keeping track of new devices being connected to your network.

 # Supported integrations